 - MRAC's very own Jack Doyle W9GPI begins another term as ARRL Central Division Director (having previously served from 1949-1951).
 He will serve 2 more terms until 1963. - MRAC meets every Thursday evening at 8 PM at the Milwaukee Central Library 814 W. Wisconsin Ave. except during the months of June, July, and August. - Collins radio introduces the KWM-1, the first amateur transceiver.
-It was also the first SSM transmitting device.
-It covered 10, 15, and 20 meters. - Russia launches the first satellite called Sputnik (October 4). - The R. L. Drake Co. introduces the model 1A receiver.
-It possibly is the first receiver designed specifically to receive single sideband, then a fairly new voice mode. - The Milwaukee Braves baseball team wins the World Series, beating the New York Yankees 4 games to 3. - Fairchild Semiconductor is formed from 8 engineers who left Shockley Semiconductor.
+It was also the first SSB transmitting device.
+It covered 10, 15, and 20 meters. - Russia launches the first satellite, named Sputnik (October 4). - The R. L. Drake Co. introduces the model 1A receiver.
+It possibly is the first receiver designed specifically to receive single sideband, then a new voice mode. - The Milwaukee Braves baseball team wins the World Series, beating the New York Yankees 4 games to 3. - Fairchild Semiconductor is formed from 8 engineers who left Shockley Semiconductor.
 Among the 8 engineers are Gordon Moore and Robert Noyce who would later form Intel Corporation.
+The engineers are sometimes referred to as "the gang of 8".

-- MRAC meets the first 3 Wednesdays of the month at the ESM Building 3112 Highland Ave. except during the months of June, July, and August. - MRAC members participate with and supervise a drawing for a Hallicrafters receiver at Amateur Electronic Supply's Christmas Party. - 27 MHz taken away from hams and the Citizens Radio Service created. - Every amateur station was required to have a receiver capable of receiving possible emergency broadcasts of the CONELRAD (Control of Electromagnetic [or Electronic] Radiation) broadcast system (on either 640 Kc or 1240 Kc) and to monitor it any time their station was transmitting (so they could immediately shut down in case of an enemy attack). - Harmon / Kardon introduces the first Hi Fi stereo receiver (Tuner, preamp, and power amplifier in one package). - The Milwaukee Braves baseball team again won the National League pennant but this time lost the World Series to the New York Yankees 3 games to 4.
+- MRAC meets the first 3 Wednesdays of the month at the ESM Building 3112 Highland Ave. except during the months of June, July, and August. - MRAC members participate with and supervise a drawing for a Hallicrafters receiver at Amateur Electronic Supply's Christmas Party. - 27 MHz taken away from hams and the Citizens Radio Service created. - Every amateur station was required to have a receiver capable of receiving possible emergency broadcasts of the CONELRAD (Control of Electromagnetic [or Electronic] Radiation) broadcast system (on either 640 Kc or 1240 Kc) and to monitor it any time their station was transmitting (so they could immediately shut down in case of an enemy attack). - Cosmos Industries introduces the Cosmophone 35 SSB transciever.
+Over the next couple of years a total of only 100 of 3 different Cosmophone models 35, 50 and 1000), were ever produced including the model 1000, a kilowatt version of the transceiver. - Harmon / Kardon introduces the first Hi Fi stereo receiver (Tuner, preamp, and power amplifier in one package). - The Milwaukee Braves baseball team again won the National League pennant but this time lost the World Series to the New York Yankees 3 games to 4.